 Abstract

 Purpose-Sustainable Supply Chain Management (SSCM) has attracted considerable interest among academics and practitioners.
-The aim of our article is to present a critical review of the literature, identify missing links, to argue for the use of world-class SSCM through a framework, and suggest further research directions.
+The aim of our article is to present a critical review of the literature, to identify missing links, to argue for the use of world-class SSCM through a framework, and suggest further research directions.

 Design/methodology/approach-In our article we have undertaken an extensive review of literature and classified articles using a novel classification scheme.